What is the Dogebox project?

 - Ensure the VM has sufficient RAM for the software you plan to run on the Dogebox.

-- Once imported, click 'Settings' and configure your network to use 'bridged mode'.
+- Once imported, click 'Settings' and configure your Virtual Machine's network to use 'bridged mode'.
+This is required so you can visit the Dogebox DPanel in your web browser.

 - Launch the VM.
 This may take up to 10 minutes depending on your internet connection, to configure itself initially, grab a cuppa.